HarinduVihan/Digital-Clock-Electron/README.md

 # Digital-Clock-Electron

-This is a simple widget that can be put in your desktop, designed as a Digital Clock which is made using Electron.
+This is a simple widget that can be put in your desktop, designed as a Digital Clock which was made using Electron.

 ![image](https://github.com/user-attachments/assets/6ee61c9a-d3c0-4019-a6e6-11bf5b8ee792)